 |JBox2d||Erin Catto and others||zlib|

 (*) Library was modified to add additional features, source code is included in the .jar file.

-Current version of JPARSEC is 1.107, released on July 23, 2015.
-This release contains a great number of bug fixes.
-It provides many more useful examples, more features for artificial satellites and Iridium flares (trajectories, lunar flares), more information like orbits of double stars and orbits of asteroids/comets in SkyChart, more performance, and a beta version for ClearSky which is almost finished.
+Current version of JPARSEC is 1.108, released on January 7, 2016.
+This release contains a vast number of bug fixes and great code cleanup, the first working release of ClearSky for desktops (allowing camera control for astrophotography) and for Android platform, and a major step towards publishing the project in a repository with Maven support thanks to Carlo Dapor, who joined the development recently.
 Detailed release notes are available in class jparsec.util.Version.
 If you find JPARSEC useful and you decide to use it in your own project, feedback will be appreciated.